How to use this page

 D. 200 000 E. 188 000

 Revenue: \[ R(x)=p(x)x=(50-\dfrac{1}{4000}x)x=50x-\dfrac{1}{4000}x^{2}\] Cost: \[ C(x)=25000+3x\] Profit: \[ P(x)=R(x)-C(x)=\left(50x-\dfrac{1}{4000}x^{2}\right)-(25000+3x)\] \[ P(x)=-\dfrac{1}{4000}x^{2}+47x-25000\] This is a downward-opening parabola.
 The maximum occurs at the vertex: \[ x=-\dfrac{b}{2a}=-\dfrac{47}{2(-\dfrac{1}{4000})}=47\cdot2000=94000.\] Thus the maximum profit occurs at \(x=94\,000\) pairs.
-So the answer is C.17 Facebook Users Model
+So the maximizing production level is 94,000 pairs, which is choice C.17 Facebook Users Model

 The number of monthly active Facebook users worldwide (in millions) between 2009 and 2017 is modeled by